-If the staff member has at least five years of continuous service with Northwestern University, their job is held for as long as the employee continues to qualify for Extended Sick Time (EST) (up to six months).
+If the staff member has at least five years of continuous service with Northwestern University, their job is held for up to 4 months total, as long as the employee continues to qualify for Extended Sick Time (EST).

 Benefits eligible staff who have at least six months of continuous service with Northwestern University are eligible for Extended Sick Time (EST) benefits.
 EST pays out at 100% of the employee's salary, after satisfying a seven consecutive day wait period.
 Incidental Sick Time (IST), vacation, and personal floating holiday time can be used to cover the seven day wait period.
 EST benefits do not apply to intermittent medical leaves.